 FUN FACT: So far, the record for the most in-depth review of Matt's DVD goes to TheParadiddler.com, which is one of the world's best drumming blogs.

-FUN FACT: Although the bass drum pedal used in the video is a DW 9000, Matt's current favorite is the Pearl double Powershifter Eliminator.
+FUN FACT: Although the bass drum pedal used in the video is a DW 9000, Matt's current favorites are the Pearl Eliminator: Redline Belt Double and the Tama Speed Cobra Twin.

-FUN FACT: Matt has been one of NY's top drum teachers since 2001.
-Private lessons can be arranged through his Matt Ritter Drum Lessons website.
+FUN FACT: Matt is one of the world's leading private drum teachers.
+Lessons can be arranged through his Drum Lessons NYC website.

 FUN FACT: The Gretsch drumset seen in the video was sold and replaced with a vintage Sonor Phonic drumset that Matt spent over a year restoring.